wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapps/upgrading-cordapps.md

 }
 ```

-For example, in case of hash constraints the hash of the legacy JAR file should be provided:
+For example, in case of hash constraints the hash of the legacy `.jar` file should be provided:

 ```kotlin
 override val legacyContractConstraint: AttachmentConstraint